ibexa/documentation-developer/docs/cookbook/setting_up_amazon_aws_s3_clustering.md

 ## Migrate your existing binary data to S3

-Since 1.7.4 you can [migrate existing binary data](../guide/clustering.md#migration) to S3 using the `php app/console ezplatform:io:migrate-files` command
-which was added in [EZP-25946](https://jira.ez.no/browse/EZP-25946).
+You can [migrate existing binary data](../guide/clustering.md#migration) to S3 using the `php app/console ezplatform:io:migrate-files` command which was added in [EZP-25946](https://jira.ez.no/browse/EZP-25946).